aadya940/pixelparse/README.md

 ### PixelParse

-A Chrome Extension which converts Charts/Plots to Datasets.
+A Chrome Extension which converts Charts/Plots to CSV Datasets.

 ### Strengths